openresty/lua-resty-limit-traffic/lib/resty/limit/count.md

 2. If the request exceeds the `count` limit specified in the [new](#new) method then this method returns `nil` and the error string `"rejected"`.

-3. In addition, like the previous two cases, this method also returns a third return value indicating the next time to reset the `count` value.
-This 3nd return value can be used to monitor.

-4. If an error occurred (like failures when accessing the `lua_shared_dict` shm zone backing the current object), then this method returns `nil` and a string describing the error.
+3. If an error occurred (like failures when accessing the `lua_shared_dict` shm zone backing the current object), then this method returns `nil` and a string describing the error.

 uncommit